This course is being delivered online during the Covid-19 pandemic.

-A course tailored to the needs of your project group, and based on the Introduction to Oral History course programme, can be arranged.
-An OHS/British Library accredited trainer will work with you to assess your needs and agree a programme.
-He/she will then come to your premises or a venue you have booked.
-The basic cost is £400 for a full day plus the trainer’s expenses and we endeavour to find a trainer local to you so that costs can be kept to a minimum.
+A course tailored to the needs of your project group can be arranged.
+An OHS/British Library accredited trainer will work with you to assess your needs and agree a training programme.
+The basic cost is £460 per full day of training plus the trainer’s expenses, for a maximum of 12 participants.

-A tailored course can include all or some of the following topic areas:
+The first part of a tailored training course is often based on the Introduction to Oral History course programme.
+It might include all or some of the following topic areas:

 - What is oral history?: understanding memory

 - Getting started: aims and objectives, who to interview, question approaches, ethical issues

 - After the interview: summarising, transcription, copyright, archiving